 Mojave bought News, Stocks, Voice Memos, and Home to the Mac.
 These apps were the first ones Apple bought over to the Mac using the new processes it will be offering to developers.
 We’ll discuss some of the iOS apps we are hoping to come to the Mac below.

+Calls for iTunes to be overhauled have been ongoing for some time.
 Ahead of WWDC 2016, rumours suggested that iTunes would get a complete redesign alongside the Apple Music app for iOS, making it easier to use, according to people familiar with the matter.

 Apple Music did get a makeover, but iTunes was left alone at WWDC 2016 and it still hasn’t really seen much attention nearly three years later.
 It's a real shame because we think iTunes is in dire need of an overhaul.